 - All cells derive from the division of the pre-existing cells.

 - The cell is the structural, functional and elementary unit of life.

 - Energy flow – metabolism and biochemistry also occur within the cell.

-- Cell contains the genetic information in the form of DNA passed that is been transfer from one organism to another of the similar species, and this happens during the cell division.
+- The cell contains genetic information.
+This information is in the form of DNA passed that has been transferred from one organism to another of similar species.
+Further, this happens during cell division.

-- All living organisms composed of one or more cells.
+- All living organisms are composed of one or more cells.

-- Cell can be unicellular – that have only one cell or they can be multicellular – that have multiple cells in a body.
+- Cells can be unicellular – that have only one cell, or they can be multicellular – that have multiple cells in a body.

 - All the work performed by an organism depends on the combined efforts of the cells of the individual.

 Although there are lots of controversies related to the cell theory, as the viruses do not have cells and they are still able to survive.